speak-to-an-attorenyColorado High Net Worth Divorce Attorney

 Preventing critical mistakes in high asset divorce cases is not something that many Colorado divorce attorneys get the opportunity to do very often in their practice.
 For over 40 years, from our state of the art law offices in Douglas County, our seasoned divorce attorneys work with teams of professions to ensure that your assets are fairly and equitably looked after in a divorce.
 Our experienced Colorado High Net Worth Divorce Attorneys assist clients with divorce and other family law cases throughout the State of Colorado.

-High Net Income Divorces and RSU’s in Colorado Divorces
+High Net Income Divorces, Stock Options and RSU’s in Colorado Divorces

-If you have a high net income, are self-employed, employed by a family business, have significant bonuses or things like Restricted Stock Units (RSUs), you need a highly skilled Colorado divorce attorney.
+If you have a high net income, are self-employed, employed by a family business, have significant bonuses, stock options, or things such as Restricted Stock Units (RSUs), you need a highly skilled Colorado divorce attorney.

 Restricted Stock Units (RSUs) are a type of stock-based compensation used to attract and retain employees.
 Like stock options and phantom stock, RSUs offer a way for your employer to let you share in the company’s success.
 RSUs gained popularity as an alternative to stock options after accounting scandals involving companies like Enron and WorldCom.
 Before then, stock options were more common.
 However, after a 2004 Financial Accounting Standards Board ruling changed the accounting rules for stock options, companies began favoring RSUs.
 Companies such as Amazon, Halliburton, Lockheed, Newmont, and many others frequently give RSUs in Colorado, together with a lot of mining, oil and gas, and other .com type startups.
 Often the RSUs end up being more valuable than one’s salary, if the company does well.